brandsis/kirby-align-marks/README.md

 ## Disclaimer

 This plugin is provided "as is" and with no guarantee.
 You use it at your own risk.
-Always test it before using it in a production environment.If you find any issues, please [create a new issue](https://github.com/brandsis/kirby-align-marks/issues/new).
+Always test it before using it in a production environment.
+If you find any issues, please [create a new issue](https://github.com/brandsis/kirby-align-marks/issues/new).

 ## License